 We have prepared some FAQs to guide you through some of the questions and concerns you may have related to your travel insurance:

-- To take guidance as provided by the FCDO and adhere to its advice.
+- Take guidance as provided by the FCDO and adhere to its advice.

-- See the latest information and advice for the public on the outbreak of coronavirus from the Department of Health and Social Care
+- View the latest information and advice for the public on the outbreak of coronavirus from the Department of Health and Social Care.

-- To not travel contrary to any travel restrictions as may be advised by any government or public/health authority.
+- Follow any travel restrictions that are advised by any government or public/health authority you’re visiting.

 - To speak with your travel provider regarding any possible change(s) to your travel itinerary.

-- To continue to monitor any further advice as may be provided.
+- Continue to monitor any further advice as may be provided.

 - The National Travel Health Network and Centre has also produced general advice on preparing for foreign travel and how individuals can help reduce the spread of respiratory viruses during the COVID-19 outbreak.

 11 More Web Pages for Information about Travel and Coronavirus:

 - World Health Organisation coronavirus information & updates page

 - Why Do We Need a COVID Vaccine Passport For Travel?